MajorMilk/Downloads-Folder-Auto-Sort/README.md

 2:Create a private string for that type of file (private string exampleDestinaion)

-3:Add a foreach loop int the UpdateDictionary() function.
+3:Add a foreach loop in the UpdateDictionary() function.
 It should be linked with the ascociated destination.

 Thats it